mdtayebadnan/AcademicMAS/README.md

 # AcademicMAS -  A Multi-Agent Research Assistant
 AcademicMAS is a multi-agent system developed as part of the course requirements for "Agent-Based Software Engineering" (SENG 696) at the University of Calgary.
-Designed to assist in research tasks, this system utilizes multiple agents to perform tasks such as data gathering, analysis, and organization.
-The system aims to enhance productivity and streamline the research process by simulating intelligent agent behaviors.

 ## Prepared by:
 **Name:** Md Tayeb Adnan <br>